base4nfdi/pid4nfdi/content/blog/crosswalks/index.md

 Mappings can be formalized using semantic web technologies:
-* <span style="color: light green;">owl:equivalentProperty or owl:equivalentClass /span> for exact semantic alignment
+* <span style="color: green;">owl:equivalentProperty or owl:equivalentClass /span> for exact semantic alignment
-* skos:exactMatch, skos:closeMatch, and skos:relatedMatch for vocabulary-level mapping
+* <span style="color: green;">skos:exactMatch, skos:closeMatch, and skos:relatedMatch /span> for vocabulary-level mapping

 Crosswalks can also be maintained in structured formats like spreadsheets, RDF, JSON-LD, or XSLT depending on the application context.